TOCW1 Walk 3 : Netley to Botley

 The hospital pier was begun in 1865 and was 190 yards long.
 Now, only the pier head remains.
 Inscribed on the spit slate to the right of the pier is a poem by Frank Thompson:’Write on the stones no words of sadness, only the gladness due that we who ask the most of living, know how to give it too.

-Manor Farm (tel 01489 787055) with its wheelwright and blacksmith’s forge and tea-room, is open Monday to Sunday from Easter to Oct 31st (till 5pm); from November 1st to Easter (and during February half-term) only on Sundays (till dusk).
+Manor Farm and Country Park (tel 01489 787055) with its farm, wheelwright and blacksmith’s forge and tea-room, is open Monday to Sunday from Easter to Oct 31st (till 5 pm); from November 1st to Easter (and during February half-term) only on Sundays (till dusk).
+Entrance fee to the Farm (2016) is £ 7 for adults, with no charge for access to the tea-room.
 The building of the parish church next to the farm started in 1282.
 The church was damaged by a tree that fell in the 1700s.